locket-hub/Dwindled-Derivative/README.md

 A contemporary art project exploring photo manipulation, memory, and compression

 ## Purpose
 This repository contains code for the *Dwindled Derivative* project, a continuation of *The Dwindled Book*.
-It investigates algorithmic creativity through procedural art generation, in very minimalistic manner(it's entirely TUI).
+It investigates algorithmic creativity through procedural art generation, in very minimalistic manner(it's *almost* entirely TUI).

 ## Original Showcases
 - **ram_test_v2**: Implements a "fade to black" visual effect, symbolizing the inevitable end and decay of memory.